-Pharmig, the Austrian Generics Medicines Association, PHAGO (Austrian Association of Full-Line Pharmaceutical Wholesalers) and the Austrian Chamber of Pharmacists formed the AMVO, the Austrian Medicines Verification Organisation, together in Austria.
+Pharmig, the Austrian Generics Medicines Association, PHAGO (Austrian Association of Full-Line Pharmaceutical Wholesalers) and the Austrian Chamber of Pharmacists founded the AMVO, the Austrian Medicines Verification Organisation, together in Austria.
 This was officially registered in the Austrian association register in December 2016 and is responsible for the governance of the medicinal product verification system.
 This should guarantee that all relevant stakeholders participate in the system by 2019.
+In August 2017 the Austrian Medical Chamber joined AMVO.
 Simultaneously, the members of the AMVO are obligated to work together in the future to clear up and handle any cases of suspected falsifications.
 The competent authorities are integrated through the supervisory and control advisory board and can therefore fulfill their sovereign supervising tasks.